Urawa Red Diamonds: Mascots

 The Red Diamonds have four mascots: Redia, Friendia, Schale, and Diarra.
 However, Redia doesn't make much appearances at Saitama Stadium, due to the club's policy of the stadium being a "place for serious competition".
 When he does occasionally appear at the stadium, he does not participate in any fan activities.
 Because of this, Reds fans dubbed him as a NEET mascot (which is an acronym for "No education, employment, or training").
 According to the club profile, Redia and Friendia were married during a Reds fan festival in 1997.
 The younger twin mascots, Schale and Diarra, were born on the day the Red Diamonds won their first J. League Championship in 2006.

+International affiliation

+The club is also notable in that former Feyenoord midfielder Shinji Ono began his professional career playing for Urawa Reds.
+Ono returned for the 2006 season for a second stint with the club.
+Urawa Reds is affiliated with German club Bayern Munich, whose nickname is also "The Reds".
+Karl-Heinz Rummenigge, the chairman of the Bayern Munich, announced that "We have been looking for clubs which have potential ability, management stability and cordial confidence.
+We could fulfill the desire to affiliate with this great club, Urawa Reds."
+Some other foreign clubs, such as Arsenal, Club Atlético Independiente, CR Flamengo, VfB Stuttgart, Manchester United, Feyenoord, Hamburger SV and Perth Glory, visited Japan and played friendly games at the Saitama Stadium.

+In August 2004, Urawa Reds appeared in a pre-season four-club friendly tournament, the Vodafone Cup, at Old Trafford, the home ground of Manchester United.
+Urawa Reds missed a few key players, losing their first match 5–2 against the Argentinian side Boca Juniors.
+The second fixture against the hosts, Manchester United, was called off due to a massive electric storm.
+Some 800 Urawa Reds fans had travelled to the game and were later compensated.

 Women's team

 The club also has a women's football team, currently playing in the WE League as Urawa Reds Ladies.